 Companies typically offer two types of plans: prepago or contrato (pay-as-you-go or contract).
 Prepay will get you a SIM card, typically with a few euros of saldo (credit), and you’ll have to top-up when your credit gets low.
+All of the major carriers in Spain have pre-paid cards, and even European-based mobile broadband carriers are becoming popular for those who travel.
 Calls and messages usually cost more than a contract, which requires a residence card, bank account and 18 months minimum commitment, called permanencia.
 The benefit here is no pesky trips to the supermarket to get more saldo and reduced prices for calls and messages.
 What’s more, 3G has reached nearly every corner of the country, so you can Skype home from nearly anywhere (as long as you’re within your MBs, that is).

 Anyway, I digress.
 When I switched companies last Spring, I was given a deal good for six months – my plan at 24,99 instead of 39,99, plus an htc sense for 75 euros.
 I took it, gleefully playing around on my phone and downloading apps.
 I had asked about insurance, and the sales rep joked around with me about how no one would ever think to rob it from a pretty girl, and I looked smart enough to not drop it.
 Ok, amiguito, but appearances can be deceiving.
 His flirtatious attitude made me grab my phone and run, and I now regret it.